jundalisay/spblist/content/en/research/schumacher/pool-clearing/part-1.md

 **This is the decisive feature of “Pool Clearing”.**

-> *Superphysics Note: The balances lose their identity because currency destroys the traceability.
+{{< n n="The balances lose their identity because currency destroys the traceability.
 Supereconomics uses points to maintain the identity and traceability to be able to disentangle world trade.
 If a country leaves the pool, then its promise-to-import will be enforced.
-Otherwise, the pool will absorb the loss.
+Otherwise, the pool will absorb the loss." >}}